 Eastland-Fairfield Career & Technical School District is an extension of our 16 associate school districts in Fairfield, Franklin, and Pickaway Counties.
 Students at our associate school districts, along with those who reside within these communities (private school and home-educated students), have the opportunity to apply to one of our career-technical programs during our admission season.

-Eastland-Fairfield's online application for the 2020-2021 school year will be available in December.
+Eastland-Fairfield's online application for the 2020-2021 school year is now available.

 Students are strongly encouraged to apply as early as possible, as there are limited spots available per program.
 A parent/guardian must be present to complete the application.